To normal people there are four seasons. In the life of luxury retail – in London – there are five.

 When this scene came up in the movie all of my girlfriends laughed in a ‘Yeah RIGHT’ way – not me.
-That kind of thing happens every day during Arab season in stores all over London.
+That kind of thing happens every day during the Middle East season in stores all over London.
 No REALLY.

 This is serious stuff for London retailers.
 Although most high-end stores will benefit it’s really the big 3 that get paid the most attention.
 Selfridges because of its proximity to Edgware Road and well, it’s Selfridges – and Harrods and Harvey Nichols because they are – at least in Arab shopper terms – Ground Zero.

 And their needs are catered to, planned for, budgeted against and have a wide reaching affect across all divisions of the store – dictating opening hours, marketing, launches, exclusives and even sale dates.
 Most of the big retailers traditionally start their Summer sales the first week of July.
 Not this year.
 This year they will all have their sales in full throttle by mid-end June latest.
 Why?
 Because Ramadan is scheduled to begin somewhere around the beginning of August (Ramadan is dependent on the lunar cycle) which means the visitors will all have flown home by the last week in July.
 So bring the sale forward – longer time for visitors to shop.
 And boy do they shop.